Skip to content

 We are grateful to the Kunin château (warden Mr. Jaroslav Zezulčík, Nový Jičín museum), the Kunín parish (Mons.
 Dr. Alois Peroutka), the diocese of Ostrava-Opava (organologist Mr. Jiří Krátký), restaurant U dobré hraběnky, and the management of Nový Jičín school farm under VFU Brno for goodwill and pleasant cooperation.

-The development of our summer courses.
+The development of our summer courses since 2014

 Reports in media (only in czech language):

-Zámek Kunín hostil mezinárodní kurz interpretace barokní a renesanční hudby | Celý MS kraj | Zprávy | POLAR TV
+(2022) Polar TV – Zámek Kunín hostil mezinárodní kurz interpretace barokní a renesanční hudby

 LECTURERS AND SUBJECTS:

-Martin Gester (FR) - harpsichord, organ, basso continuo, chamber music (31.
+Martin Gester (FR) - harpsichord, organ, basso continuo, chamber music (29.
 7. - 4.
 8.)

 Teaching languages: EN, FR, ES.

-Aline Zylberajch (FR) - harpsichord, basso continuo, chamber music (31.
-7. - 4.
-8.)
+Aline Zylberajch (FR) - harpsichord, basso continuo, chamber music (29.
+7. - tba)

 A graduate of the Conservatoire National Supérieur de Musique, Paris, and of the New England Conservatory of Music, Boston, Aline Zylberajch started her career as a harpsichordist.
 She contributed to the early productions of ensembles such as La Chapelle Royale, Les Musiciens du Louvre and Le Parlement de Musique, with which she performed numerous operas and oratorios.

 Later, her interest in the music of the late 18th century led her naturally to an intensive involvement in the performance practice of the early piano, discovering at the same time the amazing variety of keyboard instruments that flourished all over Europe.
 This period, which also saw the increasing popularity of duos, trios and quartets with obbligato keyboard opened up a whole new field of research into chamber music, and new happy musical encounters.
-One of her other addictions is playing vocal music, from early Baroque songs to Lieder evenings, and listening to the many ways this flows through to keyboard repertoire.

 Her recordings have received much praise in Diapason, Classica, Gramophone, Early Music Review, Répertoire, le Monde de la Musique, etc.